mattermost-community/mattermost-app-servicenow/README.md

 1. Running `make` will build the executable and start the server.
   - A base URL can be added so links are sent based on that url (e.g. `make BASE=http://myurl.com`).
 Defaults to `http://localhost:3000`.
-  - An address can be added for the "ListenAndServe" function (e.g. `make ADDR=:3000`).
+  - An address can be added for the `ListenAndServe` function (e.g. `make ADDR=:3000`).
 Defaults to `:3000`.
-2. Set up your instance to use the Apps Framework debug commands:
+2. Set up your instance to use the apps framework debug commands:
   - Go to **System Console > Environment > Developer**.
   - Set **Enable Testing Commands** to **true**.
   - Set **Enable Developer Mode** to **true**.